Mishima incident: Speech on the balcony

-Mishima shouted, "Is there not even one man among you who will rise up with me?" and waited in silence for about 5 to 10 seconds, but the JSDF personnel continued to yell abuse at him, calling him a "Madman!" and "There's no way someone like that exists."
+Mishima shouted, "Is there not even one man among you who will rise up with me?" and waited in silence for about 5 to 10 seconds, but the JSDF personnel continued to yell abuse at him, calling him a "Madman!" and saying "There's no way someone like that exists."
 The unexpected intensity of the shouts and the noise from the helicopters meant that the speech was cut short after just 10 minutes, much shorter than planned.
-One has speculated that Mishima cut his speech short because he caught the wind of the Riot Police Unit make to storm into the first floor then.
+One has speculated that Mishima cut his speech short because he caught the wind of the Riot Police Unit making preparations to storm into the first floor then.

 After wrapping up his speech, Mishima and Morita headed towards the Imperial Palace and chanted "Long live the Emperor!" (天皇陛下万歳, Tennō heika banzai) three times.
 Even then, the jeers of "Drag him down" and "Shoot him" made their chants nearly inaudible.
-On that day, the 32nd Infantry Regiment (第32普通科連隊, Dai 32 futsu-ka rentai) under the 1st Division had gone to the East Fuji Maneuver Area, leaving behind about 100 troops, while its 900 elite troops were absent.
+On that day, the 32nd Infantry Regiment (第32普通科連隊) under the 1st Division had gone to the East Fuji Maneuver Area, leaving behind about 100 troops, while its 900 elite troops were absent.
 Based on Morita's information, Mishima mistakenly thought that only the regimental commander was absent.
 Many of the JSDF personnel gathered in front of the balcony were the persons in charge of communications, materials, supplies, and other duties, and as such were not the "bushi" that Mishima had envisioned and expected.
 The writer Yaeko Nogami, who watched Mishima's speech on television, has recalled how she felt at the time, saying that if she were his mother, she would have "wanted to run over there and deliver the microphone to him."